Nabidbhai12/Nabidbhai12/README.md

-#Hafijul Hoque Chowdhury (Nabid) 👋
+# Hafijul Hoque Chowdhury (Nabid) 👋

 Hello!
-I am Hafijul Hoque Chowdhury, commonly known as Nabid.
+I am Hafijul Hoque Chowdhury(my nickname is Nabid).
 I'm an enthusiastic and dedicated undergraduate student pursuing a degree in Computer Science and Engineering at Bangladesh University of Engineering and Technology (BUET).
 Currently, I'm in my 7th semester of an 8-semester system.
 ## Languages

 ![C](http://img.shields.io/badge/-C-000000?style=flat&logo=c)